marcoscastro/pancake_problem/README.md

 ![alt tag](http://2.bp.blogspot.com/-u0-RNtoPM-Q/VOuIsUGNxRI/AAAAAAAAESw/er-seftftq0/s1600/image.png)

 The code was done in the Python language.
+In the function "build_pancakes" (file main.py) is possible to pass the amount of pancakes and a difference of size between the pancakes to a better visualization.
+In the function "run" is possible to pass a time waiting to visualize more slowly.

 Looks the animation: https://www.youtube.com/watch?v=kk-_DDgoXfk